actuallymentor/setup-script-LEMH-stack/README.md

-# Setup script for LEMH stack
+# Setup script for LEMP with MariaDB, PHP7 and nginx Pagespeed module

-I refer to this as my supermegaukulele server.
-It's the fastest setup I know of so far.

-Powerful server setup with Nginx (compiled with mod_pagespeed), MariaDB, HHVM and a PHP5-FPM fallback.

-You work in Vagrant? https://github.com/actuallymentor/vagrant-smus

 What this script does: